neuronupheaval/arduinotimer/README.md

 ## How it works

-There are basically three operation modes for this timer clock:
+There are basically three modes of operation for this timer clock:

 1) **Clock set mode**: in this mode of operation, you have to use the shield keypad to set the timer clock.
 The underscore cursor on the display shows